SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

 We'll check their numbers for efficacy using our kludgey little binomial confidence interval [R](https://www.r-project.org/) script. <sup id="fn4a">[[4]](#fn4)</sup> They used a much more sophisticated Poisson regression method with robust variance, but didn't publish enough details for us to reproduce that exactly.
-So we'll be looking for crude agreement with our crude method, nothing more.
+So we'll just be looking for crude agreement with our crude method, nothing more.

 They report that their 2 antibodies were from the B cells of convalescent patients, with